ncatlab/nlab-content/pages/8326.md

 +-- {: .num_remark}
 ###### Remark

-This is still purely negative to bosonic quality in that
+This is still purely of negative bosonic moment in that
 $e(\mathbb{R}^{0|2}) \simeq \mathbb{R}^{0|2}$, but it is no longer has purely no moment opposed to bosonic moment (witnessing that the fermionic opposition is not complete, lemma \ref{CompletenessOfOppositionsInSuperFormalSmoothTypes}), instead

 $$